yasuyuki-baba/cheapsynth01/Tests/README.md

 # CheapSynth01 Test Framework

-This directory contains the test code for the YAMAHA CS-01 emulation project.
+This directory contains the test code.
 Tests are implemented using JUCE's built-in unit testing framework.

 ## Test Structure